assimp/assimp-docs/source/usage/use_the_lib.rst

 ---------

 Assimp has built-in support for <i>very</i> basic profiling and time measurement.
 To turn it on, set the <tt>GLOB_MEASURE_TIME</tt>
 configuration switch to <tt>true</tt> (nonzero).
-Results are dumped to the log file, so you need to setup an appropriate logger implementation with at least one output stream first (see the @:ref:`ai_logging` for the details.).
+Results are dumped to the log file, so you need to set up an appropriate logger implementation with at least one output stream first (see the @:ref:`ai_logging` for the details.).

-Note that these measurements are based on a single run of the importer and each of the post processing steps, so a single result set is far away from being significant in a statistic sense.
+Note that these measurements are based on a single run of the importer and each of the post-processing steps, so a single result set is far away from being significant in a statistical sense.
 While precision can be improved by running the test multiple times, the low accuracy of the timings may render the results useless for smaller files.